bejaeger/goodwallet/README.md

 The Good Wallet (TGW) is a novel altruistic payment system, where people can transfer money into a fund that is committed to donations.
 We want to empower individuals and communities to more easily engage in philanthropic activities and create a positive impact.

 # Technical Planning
 The following should give a rough outline about the current technical setup of TGW.
+We use a separate repository for the server-side backend code where we use google cloud functions, [GoodWalletCF](https://github.com/harguilar/GoodWalletCF).

 ## Features
 - **Transfer money** (Money from bank to TGW)